dhammanana/google_trans_popup/README.md

 ### Additional Notes:

 - On **Linux**, you may need to install `xclip` if it’s not already installed:

-    bash

-    CopyEdit

     `sudo apt install xclip`

 ---

-## Contributing

-If you'd like to contribute to the project:

-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature-name`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature-name`).
-5. Open a pull request.

----

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.